How much does child sponsorship cost?

 Writing a letter is the best way to learn more about your sponsored child!
 Through the sharing of letters, cards, and photographs, you’ll gain a deeper understanding of each other’s world’s and perspectives.

 Getting started is easy!
 To send your sponsored child an email or postcard, just sign into your My Plan account, and click on your sponsored child.

 Warwick, RI 02886

 You may send photos and cards, but please be sure to attach them to each other using a paperclip.
 Remember to apply a pre-printed label on each piece you would like to send.

 Can I send a gift to my sponsored child?

 We would be happy to forward a small token of friendship to your sponsored child!
-When choosing your gift, please keep in mind that it must be approximately 4 x 6 inches and be relatively flat, to ensure efficiency through customs.
+When choosing your gift, please keep in mind that it must be approximately 4 x 6 inches, weigh no more than 5 oz., and be relatively flat to ensure efficiency through customs.

-Due to international guidelines and cultural differences, gifts we are unable to forward are:
+Due to international guidelines and cultural differences, we are unable to forward the following gifts:

 - Money and gifts that can be converted into cash

-- Skin and hair care products (soap, make-up, etc.)
+- Skin and hair care products (soap, make-up, shampoo, etc.)